 The real work must come from the larger Mercer Island community.
 We must all work towards diversifying the community by acknowledging our privilege and encouraging the sharing of diverse thought.

-So, the next time I see heads swivel in my direction at the mention of Hinduism or some aspect of my Indian heritage, I hope that I will have the courage to shoulder the responsibility and push through my reticence to educate my peers and teachers.
-I hope that I, and others armed with the power of personal experience, will take up this task and put aside our annoyances in favor of educating others.
+So, the next time I see heads swivel in my direction at the mention of Hinduism or some aspect of my Indian heritage, I hope that I will have the courage to shoulder the responsibility and push through my reticence and exasperation in order to educate my peers and teachers.
+I hope that I, and others armed with the power of personal experience, will take up this task and put aside our frustration in favor of educating others.